Intrigue and deception in pre-World War I New York City and on a coastal Georgia island in the 1940s.

 “Poignant, brilliantly told historical fiction of

 a wild ride of the adventurous tales of Lt.
 Colonel Carl Von Glasow and his fellow officers of the Afrika Corps after their humiliating defeat in Tunisia during World War Two.
-Being shipped to a U.S Army prisoner of war camp comes as a pulse pounding surprise for the German war prisoners.
-Vivid details of their imprisonment at Camp Gwinnett on Sorrel Island on the coast of Georgia in contrast to the Tunisian Desert is immaculately detailed with endearing, believable characters that become actively involved in trying to escape to South America.
-With an unexpected harrowing ending set first in Miami Beach and ultimately at sea amongst the swells of the Atlantic Ocean.
+Being shipped to a U.S Army prisoner of war camp in the United States comes as an unexpected and bitter surprise to the hardened German war prisoners who soon descend into infighting and murder.
+Vivid details of their imprisonment at Camp Gwinnett on Sorrel Island, a summer resort on the coast of Georgia, is described while a cadre of Nazi prisoners become involved in escaping to still pro-German Argentina.
+With a harrowing ending set first in Miami Beach and ultimately at sea among the swells of the South Atlantic Ocean.

 ISBN: 9781532304378 (ebook) $4.99